 If you're looking for training: online courses, webinars, hangouts, etc., then please head to my Events Page.

 If you’re still using paper invoices and billing parents manually, then you really could be much more productive with your time.
-I use software called Music Teachers’ Helper which takes all of the hassle out of the business/logistic challenges so that you can spend more time teaching or preparing amazing lessons.
+I use software called MyMusicStaff which takes all of the hassle out of the business/logistic challenges so that I can spend more time teaching and preparing amazing lessons.

-It also allows you to schedule lessons efficiently, communicate with parents and students automatically and you can even use it to track your resources, lending library and your students’ repertoire.
+It also allows me to schedule lessons efficiently, communicate with parents and students automatically and track my resources, lending library and students’ repertoire.
+I've completely automated my billing with MyMusicStaff, so I never have to worry about getting paid again!

 People often ask me what sound system I use in my studio.